manish-sg/stackgo-docs/docs/Docs Home.md

 #### Managed Authentication

+StackGo's core value proposition is to enable SaaS providers to allow their users to connect the SaaS platforms they already use to create seamless user experince.
 All SaaS product integrations require authorization and authentication before any data can be transacted, this is where managed authentication comes in!
 StackGo offers its managed authentication to allow developers to get started quickly with oAuth based platforms with a standardised approache that is state of the art and secure implementation.
 Hence developers can focus on building features for customers rather than being bogged in the minutiae of authentication.
 It also reduces the cost of experimentation and starting integrations with new platforms.